 - Nicholas's mother the Dowager Empress Maria Fedorova lets him have it for staffing his government with stooges, failing to take action against the revolutionaries, and hiding out at military headquarters in Mogilev.

 Nicholas: Don't throw him at me.

 Maria Fedorova: He knew how to be a Tsar.
-He'd have burned Vienna down, stamped on the Germans, shot the strikers, ANYTHING to give Russia peace.
-And HE'D certainly know how to deal with Rasputin.
+He'd have burned Vienna down, stamped on the Germans and shot the strikers, ANYTHING to give Russia peace.
+And HE'D certainly would have known how to deal with Rasputin.